Buying Ebooks from the Robot Trading Company

 Q: The pricing in your store is a few cents different to the price I've been charged through PayPal.
 Why is this?

 All our novel-length eBooks are sold at £5.49 (UK Sterling).
-Depending on your setup, and where you live, you may see the prices in US dollars.
+Depending on where you live, you may see the prices in US dollars.
 These prices are an approximate real-time conversion using international exchange rates.
 Your bank or PayPal might use a slightly different exchange rate to convert from sterling to your local currency.

 Q: Where else can I buy your eBooks?